lautr/esample-vue-contentful-csa/README.md

 # app

-> A SImple Testcase for a VUE CSA App using Contentful
+> A Simple Testcase for a VUE CSA App using Contentful

 ## Build Setup